 A pilot study was initiated in September 2020, focusing on the Tyne and Wear - South Northumberland sub-corridor within the 'Connecting Energy Coasts' and 'East Coast' corridors, being a sub-corridor example with a good mix of road and rail schemes.
-This pilot study is scheduled for completion in 2021, and the outputs will be assessed as to whether and how they might be used within the appraisal and sequencing of schemes within TfN's IP.
+This pilot study is scheduled for completion in 2021.